 At the Closing Date, the Redeemable Convertible Preferred Shares were classified as temporary equity in accordance with the provisions of ASC 480-10-S99, as they included clauses that could constitute redemption clauses that were subject to the Company's stockholder approval and outside of the Company's control.
 On June 17, 2024, the Company filed a definitive Proxy Statement on Schedule 14A with respect to a meeting of stockholders to approve, among other things, the conversion of the Redeemable Convertible Preferred Shares into shares of Common Stock.
 In addition, the majority of the Company's stockholders signed a binding support agreement that contained their commitment to vote in favor or deliver a written consent regarding any stockholders' matter in the stockholders' meeting which took place on July 9, 2024.
 These circumstances led the Company to determine that the Redeemable Convertible Preferred Shares meet the definition of permanent equity as the Company is able to control the redemption.
-Therefore, as of June 30, 2024, the Redeemable Convertible Preferred Shares were reclassified as equity.
-See Note 13a for further information regarding the Company's stockholders meeting.
+Therefore, the Redeemable Convertible Preferred Shares were reclassified as equity.
+On July 15, 2024, 109,152 Redeemable Convertible Preferred Shares that were issued under the Acquisition and the March 2024 PIPE were converted into 10,915,200 shares of the Company's Common Stock according to beneficial ownership limitations set by certain investors.